FAQ

 Section titled âHow do I update KSail?âThe update method depends on how you installed it:

-brew upgrade devantler-tech/tap/ksail # Homebrewgo install github.com/devantler-tech/ksail/v5@latest # Go install# Binary: https://github.com/devantler-tech/ksail/releasesCluster Management
+brew upgrade devantler-tech/tap/ksail # Homebrewgo install github.com/devantler-tech/ksail/v7@latest # Go install# Binary: https://github.com/devantler-tech/ksail/releasesCluster Management

 Section titled âCluster ManagementâWhich Kubernetes distributions does KSail support?

-Section titled âWhich Kubernetes distributions does KSail support?âKSail supports four distributions: Vanilla (Kind), K3s (K3d), Talos, and VCluster (Vind).
-See the Support Matrix for provider compatibility.
+Section titled âWhich Kubernetes distributions does KSail support?âKSail currently supports Vanilla (Kind), K3s (K3d), Talos, VCluster (Vind), and KWOK (kwokctl, simulated).
+EKS is Coming Soon.
+See the Support Matrix for current provider compatibility and feature status.

 Can I create multiple clusters?